Demonstration Gardens & Projects

 - serve as a catalyst for initiating and sustaining beneficial community collaborations and partnerships.

-Currently there are eleven Idaho Firewise Demonstration Gardens established in the southern part of Idaho.
+Currently there are 4 Idaho Firewise Demonstration Gardens established in the southern part of Idaho.

-For more information on the established Idaho Firewise demonstration gardens in Idaho see the drop down boxes below.
+For more information on the Idaho Firewise demonstration gardens in Idaho, see the drop down boxes below.

 Collaborative Firewise Garden Projects

 Idaho Firewise has consulted with several interested organizations to either work towards becoming a recognized demonstration garden or to make significant landscaping changes to improve the resiliency of their site.